 And on top of this, you sweat a lot in the neck portion; this and oil, and whatever body lotions you apply all combine together to create the perfect concoction that will destroy the collar, sooner than later.

-In my house, I was a destroyer of collars, through sheer stupidity.
+In my house, I was a destroyer of collars, through sheer silliness.
 This is a secret, and if my husband comes to know about this, I do not know what will happen.
 I used to regularly use a cloth brush on the collar insides between the washing cycle.
 This continued until I came to my senses (when all the collars started to look like cat has got them in its claws).

 I still do not know what my hubby thought was happening with his shirts.
 He must have thought they were self destructing. lol.